Sri-1604/Eye-Disease-Detection-Using-Deep-Learning/Video Demo/readme.md

-This is the video demo of the source codes used for this project.
+Video demo of how the disease is predicted in webpage.